cs1302uga/cs1302-c4-alpha/README.rst

 :``phase``:           ``GamePhase.NEW``

-Below is an example of some code that constructs a game object with six rows and seven columns followed by an illustration of what the inside of that object should look like when its done being constructed:
+Below is an example of some code that constructs a game object with six rows and seven columns followed by an illustration of what the inside of that object should look like when it's done being constructed:

 .. code-block:: java